jeancmaia/mcglm/paper.md

 contemporary family of models universalizes the traditional Generalized Linear Models(GLM), empowering them to handle multivariate and non-independent response variables.
-Due to its flexibility and explicit specification, McGLM supports a lot of statistical analyses across different kinds of data and distinct traits.
+Due to its flexibility and explicit specification, McGLM supports a lot of statistical analyses across different kinds of data and distinct traits; in this article, we promote `mcglm`.
-In this article, we promote `mcglm` as a comprehensive framework for statistical analysis in Python.

 The `mcglm` library provides a comprehensive platform for data analysis using the McGLM framework.
 Built upon the established standards of the `statsmodels`